 All from money that was never yours!

-- Make the decision that you want to be debt free & financially secure.
+- Make the decision that you want to be debt free, be financially secure and build long-term wealth.
 Be very clear with yourself about how much you want it and remind yourself daily!

 - If you are not fully committed to the decision; do some work on yourself to understand why.
 Examine the language you use when you speak about money and get to the root of your subconscious beliefs and expectations.
 Don’t skip this step!